Decodetalkers/styled-components-deno/README.md

 # Simple Styled Component for deno preact

-It is the same with the origin one, although it is a simplier one.
+It is the same with the origin one, although it is a simpler one.

 ```tsx
 import type { PropsWithChildren } from "react";